Highest ever price for sugarcane farmers approved by Cabinet Committee on Economic Affairs | Headlines

 Highest ever price for sugarcane farmers approved by Cabinet Committee on Economic Affairs

-Keeping in view the interest of sugarcane farmers, the Cabinet Committee on Economic Affairs on Wednesday approved the Fair and Remunerative Price (FRP) of sugarcane for sugar season 2022-23.
+Keeping in view the interest of sugarcane farmers, the Cabinet Committee on Economic Affairs on Wednesday approved the Fair and Remunerative Price (FRP) of sugarcane for sugar season 2022-23 (October - September) at Rs 305/qtl for a basic recovery rate of 10.25 per cent, providing a premium of Rs.
+3.05/qtl for each 0.1 per cent increase in recovery over and above 10.25 per cent, and reduction in FRP by Rs.
+3.05/qtl for every 0.1 per cent decrease in recovery.

 - Country: